adaltas/node-nikita/packages/db/src/query.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'admin_username':
             type: 'string'
             description: '''
             The login of the database administrator.
 It should have the necessary permissions such as to  create accounts when using the `nikita.db.user` action.
             '''
           'admin_password':
             type: 'string'
             description: '''
             The password of the database administrator.
             '''
           'database':
             type: ['null', 'string'],
             description: '''
             The default database name, provide the value `null` if you want to ensore no default database is set.
             '''
           'grep':
             oneOf: [
               type: 'string'
             ,
               instanceof: 'RegExp'
             ]
             description: '''
             Ensure the query output match a string or a regular expression
             '''
           'engine':
             type: 'string'
             enum: ['mariadb', 'mysql', 'postgresql']
             description: '''
             The engine type, can be MariaDB, MySQL or PostgreSQL.
 Values are converted to lower cases.
             '''
           'host':
             type: 'string'
             description: '''
             The hostname of the database.
             '''
           'port':
             type: 'integer'
             description: '''
             Port to the associated database.
             '''
           'silent':
             type: 'boolean'
             default: true
           'trim':
             type: 'boolean'
             default: false
         required: [
           'admin_password', 'command'
           'engine', 'host', 'admin_username'
         ]

 ## Handler